Antonsen and Tai claim badminton World Tour Finals titles

 They beat Indonesia’s Mohammad Ahsan and Hendra Setiawan 21-17, 23-21 in 37 minutes.

-"We were playing our idols.
-I thought: 'oh my god, oh my god.'
-Three titles is incredible," he said.

-Thailand's third seeds Sapsiree Taerattanachai and Dechapol Puavaranukroh are also going for a trio of titles.
+In the mixed doubles, Thailand’s third seeds Sapsiree Taerattanachai and Dechapol Puavaranukroh became local heroes claiming a trio of titles in three weeks.